VirtusLab/scala-cli/website/docs/reference/scala-command/runner-specification.md

 **This document describes proposed specification for Scala runner based on Scala CLI documentation as requested per [SIP-46](https://github.com/scala/improvement-proposals/pull/46)**

 Commands and options are marked with MUST and SHOULD (in the RFC style) for ones applicable for Scala Runner.
-Options and commands mark as **Implementation** that are needed for smooth running of Scala CLI.
+Options and commands marked as **Implementation** are needed for smooth running of Scala CLI.
 We recommend for those options and commands to be supported by the `scala` command (when based on Scala CLI) but not to be a part of the Scala Runner specification.

-The proposed Scala runner specification should contains also supported `Using directives` defined in the dedicated [document](./directives.md)]
+The proposed Scala runner specification should also contain supported `Using directives` defined in the dedicated [document](./directives.md)]

 ## Scalac options forwarding